Do you feel like your life insurance sales have grown stagnant?

 This guide will give you the insight and ability to look at your current practices and see where you need to make some adjustments in order to give your sales new life.

-Chapter 1: Are You Positioned For Success as a Life Insurance Agent?
+Chapter 1: Are You Positioned For Life Insurance Sales Success?

 There’s a difference between surviving and thriving.